 Set Aside Your Earnings

-If you’ve decided that renting out your home as a vacation property is the way to go, it’s time to set aside your earnings!
+If you’ve decided that putting your home on Airbnb is the way to go, it’s time to set aside your earnings!
 Whether you want to travel long-term and have a property manager keep watch over your place, or whether you want to only rent it out occasionally to boost your budget for a short vacation, sites like Airbnb and Vrbo can be an excellent resource.